-Utilization review activities for behavioral health services have been delegated by AmeriHealth to a contracted behavioral health management company, Magellan Healthcare, Inc. (Magellan).
+Utilization review activities for mental health/substance abuse (behavioral health) services have been delegated by AmeriHealth to a contracted behavioral health management company, Magellan Healthcare, Inc. (Magellan).
 This company administers the behavioral health benefits for the majority of our Members.